stuckyb/sqlite_taxonomy/taxonomy_upload/readme.md

 This program parses a taxonomy contained in a CSV file and prints it to standard out.
 The program prints metadata for the taxonomy (e.g., ID, citation, etc.) along with the tree of included taxa.

-Like `load_taxonomy.py`, `print_csv_taxonomy.py` requires a taxonomy configuration file for the input CSV file and a database configuration file.
+Like `load_taxonomy.py`, `print_csv_taxonomy.py` requires a taxonomy configuration file for the input CSV file and a SQLite database file.
 (Rank information from the taxonomy database is required for parsing CSV taxonomy files.)
 See the documentation for `load_taxonomy.py`, above, for more details about these two files.

 By default, print_csv_taxonomy.py will print the taxonomy's full taxa tree.
 For large taxonomies, though, it is often more useful to view only a subset of the full taxonomy.
 Two options are currently provided to limit the output.
 The option `-n NUMTAXA` will cause print_csv_taxonomy.py to only print the first `NUMTAXA` taxa from the taxonomy.
 The option `-m MAXDEPTH` will cause print_csv_taxonomy.py to only descend into the taxa tree up to a maximum depth of `MAXDEPTH`.